RichardMalcharek/24_BudgetBook/README.md

 ## current status

+update 22.08.2024
+ - created Classes Procedure() and DBConnection() in BudgetBook.py
+ - reorganized procedures in BudgetBook.py
+ - reorganized commentary for better understanding

 update 16.08.2024
  - BudgetBook.py starts the userInterface
  - It checks a connection to the MySQL Server is possible.